-EXPR 244, Community Engagement and Citizen Science-(collaboration with YS Schools Project-Based Learning.)
+EXPR 244 Community Engagement and Citizen Science is a collaboration with Yellow Springs Schools Project-Based Learning.
 What are citizens, young and old, doing in their own communities to affect change?
 How do cell phones and apps facilitate citizen science?
 How can community-based science make a difference?
 Students will select and participate in a citizen science project such as Nature's Notebook, LEO network, butterfly or bird migration tracker, waste-mapping, water steward, i-bird, pollinator pathways, frog watch, worm watch, weed watch, mosquito alert, etc., recording and submitting their data over the course of the quarter, and present their findings in a community presentation.